jabaere/coffee_shop-react-native/README.md

 # coffee_shop-react-native
-   ## 1. Even though I don't use the back-end, this is not just a front-end app.
+   ## 1. Even though I don't use the back-end, this is not just a front-end.
 The app has some functionality, such as:
       ### - Adding and removing products from the cart.
       ### - Choose product via parameters, such as:
             ### - Quantity